w495/python-video-shot-detector/README.rst

 What is this
 ############

-This is a detector of video shots based of `PyAV <http://mikeboers.github.io/PyAV/>`_.
+This is a detector of video shots based of PyAV_.

 **It is strongly under construction.**